devanshjoshi08/RISCV-RV32I-Processor/README.md

 **Direct-mapped cache**: A set-associative cache would have better hit rates, but for the small programs running on this core, a direct-mapped cache with 64 lines covers the working set fine.
 It's already the most expensive module in the design.

-**Dual-port IMEM for .rodata access**: In a Harvard architecture, code and data memories are separate.
-String constants and other read-only data end up in the code ROM, but load instructions normally only read from data RAM.
-A second read port on the instruction ROM lets the MEM stage access .rodata without adding a separate memory or copying data at startup.

 ## Verification

 Three levels of testing: